-Join Garrick Chow for an in-depth discussion in this video Creating a new project, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Creating a new project, part of Learning FL Studio.

 Throughout the rest of this course, I'm going to be putting together part of a song, so in this movie…let's take a look at how to create a new project in FL Studio.…As with most applications, you can do this by going to the File menu, and to create a new project…you have two main choices.…You can choose New, which instantly creates a new project with the same configuration…as the last project you worked on.…You can see that it seems like very little has changed there.
 And the other option is New from Template.…I like this option because it offers you several choices, and you can pick the one that best…suits the needs of what you're planning to create.…